What Are The Easiest Flowers To Press?

-Roses in their blousey billowing forms are notoriously difficult to press and prone to rotting and turning particulary ugly looking.
+Roses with their bloused, billowing forms are notoriously difficult to press and prone to rotting, turning particularly ugly looking.
 However wild roses and dog roses with more simple structures and just one or a few layers of petals will bring you more success as they will dry faster and may keep some of their colour.
 Quite often these roses are repeat bloomers lasting throughout the season so if you have some in your garden it will give you multiple opportunities to practice.
 Look at the pressed roses examples below which are from different roses.
 The pale pink roses have turned a slightly brown shade whist the deep red flowers have turned a more striking shade of purple.
 Also note how it's lovely to use the front and back profiles of pressed roses.

 Such fragrant little blooms with beautiful bell like structures, lily-of-the-valley has a mythical like quality and adds interest in structure if you are grouping pressed flowers together.